• Log In

 Upon the initiation of the training program the fellow is granted full attending privileges and is given the academic title of clinical instructor.
 Significant time during this year is spent doing translational or clinical research in minimally invasive urology.
 Each fellow “inherits” a series of ongoing projects.
 Typically, the fellow will have one major project and several minor projects.
 Combining the primary project with ongoing projects, it is typical for the fellow to be primary author or co-author on between 5 and 10 peer reviewed publications.
 Of note, a favorably reviewed manuscript submitted for the annual World Congress of Endourology essay contest is an essential component of the graduation requirements.

 All laboratory projects are closely supervised by Drs.
-Landman and Clayman.
+Landman, Clayman, and Patel.
 Laboratory meetings occur on a weekly basis (7:00-8:30am Thursday mornings) to review progress and future directions; these meetings are attended by the entire faculty and staff of the minimally invasive urology team.
 The fellow’s primary responsibility is to become familiar with all ongoing projects.
 Each member of the laboratory is a lead on a project; all the other members of the laboratory comprise a team to help that individual’s project be successful.
-In this manner, all of the people in the laboratory are interconnected and tuned in to the collective success of the group and of the individual.
+In this manner, all of the people in the laboratory are interconnected and tuned into the collective success of the group as well as of the individual.
 The fellow participates as a major proponent/ supporter of this culture of collaboration.

 The major clinical responsibility is the care of minimally invasive surgery patients at UC Irvine Medical Center.
-The fellow will have active involvement in a wide range of laparoscopic, robotic, ureteroscopic, percutaneous, and image-guided procedures.
+The fellow will have active involvement in a wide range of laparoscopic, robotic, ureteroscopic, percutaneous, and laser enucleation procedures.
 The fellow will also have his/her own clinic one half day per week at our University urology patient care center.
-Historically, the fellow has been able to generate a significant number of minimally invasive urology cases through his/her own clinic which are supervised by faculty.
-Later in the year, it is expected that the fellow will be able to perform the cases generated from his/her own clinic independently while also training residents in endourological procedures.
+During this year, it is expected that the fellow will be able to perform the cases generated from their clinic independently while also training residents in endourological procedures.

 Responsibilities:

-The fellow will be expected to perform clinical duties in preparation for all cases he/she performs.
-Chart review to understand each patient's history, obtaining and evaluating all relevant radiographic studies, and review of relevant laboratory results are all responsibilities of the fellow who should consider each case as if he/she were the primary physician.
+Fellows are expected to perform clinical duties in preparation for all cases they perform.
+Chart review to understand each patient’s history, obtaining and evaluating all relevant radiographic studies, and review of relevant laboratory results are all responsibilities of the fellow who should consider each case as if they were the primary physician.
 The fellow will be on the faculty call rotation; usually 1 in 6 weeks.
 During this year, it is anticipated that the fellow will be preparing manuscripts regarding the research completed during the initial year of the program.
 In addition, new clinical research protocols will likely be initiated, advanced, and/or completed.
-It is anticipated that the fellow will attend the World Congress of Endourology during his/her second year in order to present his/her accepted abstracts.
+It is anticipated that the fellow will attend the World Congress of Endourology during the second year in order to present their accepted abstracts.
 The fellow will also be required to fulfill all of the responsibilities of the Endourological Society including, but not limited to, preparation of a clinical case log and preparation of a manuscript for submission to the essay contest.
 The latter must be graded as suitable for publication in order for the fellow to receive an official diploma from the Endourology Society.
-Graduation from the UC Irvine minimally invasive urology training program will be contingent upon obtaining Endourological Society approval.
-Administrative support will be available to the fellow via Dr. Landman's and Dr. Clayman’s administrative assistant.
+Graduation from the UC Irvine minimally invasive urology training program is contingent upon obtaining Endourological Society approval.
+Administrative support will be available to the fellow via the administrative assistants working for Drs.
+Landman, Clayman, and Patel..

 Teaching and Training